shotgunsoftware/python-api/shotgun_api3/lib/README.md

 Mockgun for unit tests means that a test can be rerun over and over again from exactly the same database state.
 This can be hard to do if you connect to a live Shotgun instance.

+## Lib `requirements.txt`

+The file `shotgun_api3/lib/requirements.txt` is not used to install any packages, however exists so that automated checks for CVEs in dependencies will know about bundled packages.

+For this reason, it's important to add any newly bundled packages to this file, and to keep the file up to date if the bundled version of a module changes.